MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/customer-journeys-create-automated-campaigns.md

 1. **Tile type**: Shows what type of tile it is (segment, email, trigger, and so on).
 The icon and color also indicate this.
 1. **Tile name**: Shows the name assigned to this particular tile.
 1. **Tile status**: Shows key statistics about the tile, such as how many contacts are waiting here or how many messages it has sent so far.
 The information shown varies by tile type.
-1. **Expand button**: Some types of tiles can include nested tiles, which are shown nested below their host tile.
+1. **Expand button**: Some types of tiles can contain nested tiles.
 Select the expand button to open or close the nested-tile display.
 Tiles that don't accept nested tiles don't show a button here.
-1. **Nested tiles**: You can view, select, configure, or remove existing nested tiles here when the host tile is expanded.
-You can add new nested tiles by dragging them here or to the host tile (this also works when the host is collapsed).
+1. **Nested tiles**: You can view, select, configure, or remove existing nested tiles here when the container tile is expanded.
+You can add new nested tiles by dragging them here or to the container tile (this also works when the container is collapsed).

 To configure a tile or nested tile, select it in the pipeline and then go to the **Properties** tab to the right of the canvas, where you'll find all the settings that apply to the type of tile you've selected.